snd/mesa/README.md

 ### advanced use

-##### extending mesas fluent interface
+##### extending mesa's fluent interface

-mesa has a fluent interface where every method returns a new object. no method ever changes the state of the object it is called on.

 every mesa object prototypically inherits from the object it was created from.

-this means that every object in the chain is very lightweight since it shares structure with objects before it in the prototype chain.
+this means that every object in the chain is very lightweight since it shares structure with objects before it in the fluent call chain.

 it also makes it very easy to extend mesa's fluent interface: